kubernetes/community/communication/marketing-team/role-handbooks/Social-Media.md

 Any Kubernetes contributor can write tweets to be distributed through the twitter handle by utilizing the [kubernetes-sigs/contributor-tweets repo](https://github.com/kubernetes-sigs/contributor-tweets).
 This repo utilizes the open source [twitter-together](https://github.com/gr2m/twitter-together) project to automate tweeting approved from the @K8sContributor handle.
 The repo also features automation to convert issues into PRs, to make it easier to create tweets with minimal interaction with Github's PR process.

+Do note that tweets targeting the greater Kubernetes community should potentially use the @Kubernetesio account.
+Tweets using this account must be coordinated with the CNCF.
+Ownership of @Kubernetesio does not reside within the Contributor Comms team.
+For any tweets to be coordinated with @Kubernetesio, you will need to make contact with CNCF marketing members in charge of the account.
+Tweets using the @kubernetesio account are often limited in the content and quantity that may be sent.

 ## Minimum Skills and Requirements